wasm-tool/rollup-plugin-rust/README.md

     // In watch mode this defaults to true.
     debug: false,

-    // Directory (relative to output.dir) where the .wasm files should be placed.
+    // Directory (relative to output.dir) where the .wasm files will be placed.
     outDir: "",

     // Server directory where the .wasm files will be loaded from.